Unlock free trial

 To explain adtech/martech in simpler terms, just imagine we’re in an old-school samurai movie.

-Now think of the advertising as the quality of your katana and how well you deal with strikes with it, whereas consider marketing to be your combat strategy, knowledge of your foe, and the fights you choose to participate in.
+Now think of the advertising as the quality of your katana and how well you deal strikes with it, whereas consider marketing to be your combat strategy, knowledge of your foe, and the fights you choose to participate in.

 The first (advertising) doesn’t make sense without the second (marketing), and the second is useless without the first.